 I’m all for Christmas activities and traditions because when you celebrate the entire season with fun activities and traditions, it takes the pressure off gift-giving and Christmas morning itself.
 As a minimalist mom, that’s a win.

 But what tired parents need is not more guilt about all the Christmas traditions they aren’t doing with their kids.
-They need suggestions for ridiculously simple traditions that kids will think are magical, and are easy as heck to implement.
+They need suggestions for ridiculously simple Christmas traditions to start that kids will think are magical, and are easy as heck to actually do.

 So for tired parents everywhere, if you’re looking to start new minimalist Christmas traditions, but you just can’t handle difficult or complex (or expensive), here’s a list of easy Christmas traditions you can start this year.

-15 Easy Christmas Traditions to Start This Year
+15 Simple Christmas Traditions to Start This Year

 THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 AS AN AMAZON ASSOCIATE, I EARN FROM QUALIFYING PURCHASES.
 YOU CAN READ OUR FULL DISCLOSURE POLICY HERE.